 Discover the right IoT insights for your business

 Extract information from massive data with cloud analytics so that it’s readily available and easily categorised.
 Use this information to better understand how your products or services are performing.
 Incorporate cloud analytics using fully managed IoT services that provide deeper insights to drive faster decision-making.

 Gain new business insights using the equipment you already have and the right IoT solution.
 Learn how Azure IoT helps you grow your business with secure, innovative managed services and solution accelerators.
 Gain insights into how to start small and scale up at your own pace in this free ebook.

 Take your IoT solutions from device to cloud

-Build according to your needs with solutions for devices, at the edge, in the cloud, and connected to your line-of-business systems.
-Edge computing lets data to be processed closer to where it’s generated, enabling you to analyze that data closer to real-time.
-Cloud computing is a model in which servers, applications, data, and other resources are integrated and provided as a service over the Internet.
-Learn more about cloud computing.
+Build according to your needs with solutions for devices, at the edge, in the cloud and connected to your line-of-business systems.
+Edge computing lets data be processed closer to where it’s generated, enabling you to analyse that data closer to real time.
+Cloud computing is a model in which servers, applications, data and other resources are integrated and provided as a service over the Internet.
+Find out more about cloud computing.

 Work with a trusted IoT leaderContact us

-3 Gartner Getting Started: How to Strategize, Prepare, Plan and Manage Enterprise IoT Projects, Emil Berthelsen, Peter Havart-Simkin, 12 April 2018
+3 Gartner getting started: How to strategise, prepare, plan and manage enterprise IoT projects, Emil Berthelsen, Peter Havart-Simkin, 12 April 2018